flossy83/AutoSharpness/README.md

 #### Download

-Due to Bitbucket no longer being free, the download is now hosted at my GitHub [here](https://github.com/CalibrationTools/AutoSharpness) (releases section).
+Due to Bitbucket downloads no longer being free, the download is now hosted at my GitHub [here](https://github.com/CalibrationTools/AutoSharpness) (releases section).